manfromthefog/truth-table-calculator/README.md

 ## Future Functionality
 - You will be able to add more columns.
 - You will be able to search for a specific row in the truth table and have an option to compare things side-by-side.
-- You will be able to download your truth table and re-upload it (in case you discover a new theorem, be sure mention me please =)
+- You will be able to download your truth table and re-upload it

+##### In case you discover a new theorem, be sure mention me please =)